 - Best nightlife – Warners Bar

-- Best all-round accommodation – Secret Bay Resort
+- Place to stay – Secret Bay Resort

 1. Hike the Morne Trois Pitons National Park

-If you’re looking for an adventure, hike the Morne Trois Pitons, National Park.
-This 17,000-acre park is a UNESCO World Heritage Site and is full of lush rainforests, waterfalls, and rivers.
-The hike to the summit of Morne Trois Pitons is strenuous but well worth it for the stunning views.
+If you’re looking for an adventure, hike the Morne Trois Pitons National Park.
+This 17,000-acre park is a UNESCO World Heritage Site full of lush rainforests, waterfalls, and rivers.
+The hike to the summit of Morne Trois Pitons is strenuous but well worth it for the gorgeous vistas.

 The Morne Trois Pitons National Park is a must-see for any nature lover visiting the Caribbean island of Dominica.
 The park covers nearly one-fifth of the island and is home to an incredible diversity of plant and animal life.

-Among the many highlights of the park are the Boiling Lake, a natural hot spring that is said to be the second-largest in the world, and the Valley of Desolation, an otherworldly landscape of volcanic craters and fumaroles.
-Hiking is the best way to explore the park, and there are trails suitable for all fitness levels.
+Among the park’s many highlights are the Boiling Lake, a natural hot spring that is said to be the second-largest in the world, and the Valley of Desolation, an otherworldly landscape of volcanic craters and fumaroles.
+Hiking is the best way to explore the park; trails suit all fitness levels.

 2. Visit the Indian River

 One of the best things to do in Dominica is to take a boat ride up the Indian River.
-This river is one of the most pristine and unspoiled rivers in all of the Caribbean.
-The tour takes you through mangrove forests where you might see turtles, crabs, and iguanas.
+This river is one of the Caribbean Islands’ most pristine and unspoiled rivers.
+The tour takes you through mangrove forests, where you might see turtles, crabs, and iguanas.

 The Indian River is one of Dominica’s most popular tourist attractions.
-Located in the north of the island, the river winds its way through lush rainforest and mangroves, providing an ideal habitat for a variety of plant and animal life.
+Located in the north of the island, the river winds through lush rainforest and mangroves, providing an ideal habitat for plant and animal life.